ferdau/Example/README.md

 Getting started
 ---------------
 On Linux/Mac, use your Bash-compatible shell.
-On Windows, we recommend the Git console that comes with [Git](http://git-scm.com/download/win).
+On Windows, we recommend the Git console that comes with [Git](http://git-scm.com/download/win) - additionally you might need to install [zip.exe](http://gnuwin32.sourceforge.net/packages/zip.htm).

 1. Clone the example code: `git clone https://github.com/happening/Example.git`.